Discover why travelling by Stena Line ferry to Dublin Port is the ideal way to get your trip to Ireland off to a relaxed start.

 Apparently even time machines travel by Stena Line ferry!

-It was Lyle who spotted the DeLorean first, and I nipped out to ask the owner if I could take a photo.
+It was Lyle who spotted the DeLorean first, and I nipped out to ask if I could take a photo.
 Pretty much every person who pulled up nearby came over to do the same.
 I guess the owner is used to it by now!

 Dublin to Holyhead on-board the Stena Line Adventurer X